 She has been called an apostate, a mystic, a heretic, a false teacher, and every other Christianese name for “going to hay-ull” you can think of.
 I only provided a few links here.
 The hatred covered in a thin patina of holier than thou is nauseating, and given that I’ve listened to somewhere in the neighborhood of 30 hours of Beth Moore’s preaching over the last six months, I can tell you that absolutely all of this stuff about mysticism and false teaching is based on wild mischaracterizations of what she actually said or wrote down.

 Oh, and let’s not forget the problem with her being a girl.
-Everybody knows that females aren’t supposed to read the Bible or talk about it in public because if a man walks into the room, the Rapture might be cancelled.
+Everybody knows that females aren’t supposed to read the Bible aloud or talk about it in public because if a man walks into the room, the Rapture might get cancelled.

 It’s absolutely nuts, and it would be funny if it weren’t so thick with the dark and ominous tones of hateful contempt.

 Listen, I disagree with some of Beth Moore’s theology and some of her approach, too.
 I have raised an eyebrow a time or two at some of the examples she chooses to illustrate a passage.
 I am not as openly emotional as Moore, and sometimes I question whether she’s allowed feelings to make her miss key points.
 I’ve written things like, “I think this might be a bit of a reach, Beth” in the margins of her study guides.
-There is also, for me, the issue of her being a fully transparent (or “out,” if you prefer) dispensational Baptist.
-God bless her and all of my other dispensationalist brethren out there who are just trying to follow the Lord and make disciples, but I am neither a dispensationalist nor a Baptist.
+That doesn’t mean her work isn’t making disciples.
+It is.
+Why there are so many people hell-bent on painting her as a bad guy is beyond my ken.

 I disagree with Beth about a lot of little things and a few medium-sized things, just like I do with several of the pastors I listen to and respect.
 There’s nothing alarming or